Roky Erickson: Other backing bands

+First solo albums and renewed interest

+In 1986 he released Don't Slander Me, of which his manager Luckin has said "I’ve never seen him be so together and sober during those sessions".
+The same year Gremlins Have Pictures, a selection of live takes ranging from 1975-82, was released.
+His mental health declined further, he developed an obsession with collecting and cataloguing junk mail, as well as writing countless letters to people.
+He was arrested for mail theft in 1989, although charges were dropped.

 Several live albums of his older material have been released since the mid-1980s, and in 1990 Sire Records/Warner Bros.
 Records released the tribute album Where the Pyramid Meets the Eye, produced by Bill Bentley.
 It featured versions of Erickson's songs performed by The Jesus and Mary Chain, R.E.M., ZZ Top, Poi Dog Pondering, Julian Cope, Butthole Surfers, Bongwater, John Wesley Harding, Doug Sahm, and Primal Scream.
 According to the liner notes, the title of the album came from a remark Erickson made to a friend who asked him to define psychedelic music, to which Erickson reportedly replied "It's where the pyramid meets the eye, man", an apparent reference to the Eye of Providence, which appears on the album cover.